Azad Hind: Ministers

 All of these Secretaries and Advisory officials held Ministerial rank in the Provisional Government.
 The extent of the Provisional Government's day-to-day management of affairs for Azad Hind is not entirely well-documented, so their specific functions as government officials for the state outside their positions as support ministers for Subhas Chandra Bose is not entirely certain.

 Recognition

 Azad Hind was recognised as a legitimate state by only a small number of countries limited solely to Axis powers and their allies.
-Azad Hind had diplomatic relations with nine countries: Nazi Germany, the Empire of Japan, Italian Social Republic, Independent State of Croatia and Wang Jingwei Government, Thailand, the State of Burma, Manchukuo and the Second Philippine Republic.
-On the declaration of its formation in occupied Singapore the Taoiseach of Ireland, Éamon de Valera, sent a note of congratulations to Bose.
+Azad Hind had diplomatic relations with nine countries: Nazi Germany, the Empire of Japan, Italian Social Republic, and Wang Jingwei Government, Thailand, the State of Burma, Manchukuo and the Second Philippine Republic.
 Vichy France, however, although being an Axis collaborator, never gave formal political recognition to Azad Hind.
 This government participated as an observer in the Greater East Asia Conference in November 1943.